CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```FRAG_TUR``` MGL fires frag rounds.
 - ```FUNGUS_BIG_BLOSSOM``` Spreads fire suppressing fungal haze.
 - ```FUNGUS_BRISTLE``` Perform barbed tendril attack that can cause fungal infections.
 - ```FUNGUS_CORPORATE``` Used solely by Crazy Cataclysm.
-This will cause runtime errors if used without out, and spawns SpOreos on top of the creature.
+This will cause runtime errors if used without, and spawns SpOreos on top of the creature.
-- ```FUNGUS_FORTIFY``` Grows Fungal hedgerows, and advances player on the mycus threshold path.
+- ```FUNGUS_FORTIFY``` Grows fungal hedgerows, and advances player on the mycus threshold path.
 - ```FUNGUS_GROWTH``` Grows a young fungaloid into an adult.
 - ```FUNGUS_HAZE``` Spawns fungal fields.
 - ```FUNGUS_INJECT``` Perform needle attack that can cause fungal infections.